Other Common Names: purple pampas grass, Andean pampas grass, pampas grass, pink pampas grass

 Year Listed: 2015

 Native to: Bolivia, Ecuador, Peru, Chile and Argentina

 Why Is It a Noxious Weed?

-It looks very similar to pampas grass, which is the showier of the two species and is more often planted in landscapes.
+Jubata grass looks very similar to pampas grass, which is the showier of the two species and is more often planted in landscapes.
 Jubata grass is occasionally used as an ornamental and is listed as a noxious weed in California and Oregon.
 Large infestations occur along the coast in California and parts of Oregon and is documented in Washington.
-Last year, escaped populations of pampas grass were discovered in Washington.
-Due to the similarity in appearance of jubata and pampas grass, and that jubata grass is a listed noxious weed in nearby states, it is listed as a noxious weed.
+In 2014, escaped populations of pampas grass were discovered in Washington.
+Due to the similarity in appearance of jubata and pampas grass, and that jubata grass is a listed noxious weed in nearby states, it is also listed as a noxious weed in Washington.